 These opportunities fall into the following categories and are reviewed through different mechanisms:

-HSPH Competitions: The Office of Research Strategy and Development will coordinate internal reviews for opportunities in which funders limit the number of applications that will be accepted from the Harvard School of Public Health.
+Harvard Chan Competitions: The Office of Research Strategy and Development will coordinate internal reviews for opportunities in which funders limit the number of applications that will be accepted from the Harvard T.H.
+Chan School of Public Health.

 University-Wide Competitions: The Office of the Vice Provost for Research (OVPR) will coordinate internal review and selection of nominees in cases where the funder has established a limit on the total number of applications that will be accepted from across the university.
 Click here for calendar of recurring university-wide competitions and application instructions.